Care For People and Planet

 Methane & NMVOC emissions to air

-The chemical sector has seen a drop of over 58% in non-methane volatile compounds (NMVOC) emissions since 2007.
-This is the result of a range of measures including process optimisation and improved emissions control during storage and transport.
-A decreasing trend in methane emission is also observed since 2013.
+The chemical sector has achieved a 62% reduction in non-methane volatile organic compounds (NMVOC) since 2007 through various measures like process optimization and enhanced emissions control during storage and transport.
+Additionally, a declining trend in methane emissions has been observed since 2013.

 Emission of water pollutants

-The Chemical Oxygen Demand (COD), an indication of the organic contamination discharge by the chemical sector, decreased significantly until 2012, but increased slightly again until 2017.
+The Chemical Oxygen Demand (COD) decreased significantly until 2012, but increased slightly again until 2019.
 Revisions of the Common Wastewater BREF were done in 2003 and 2016 to which companies had to comply with by 2007 and 2020.
-The impact of the 2020 BREF might be visible in the trend once data for 2018-2020 is complete.

 Total organic carbon carbon to water